wp-plugins/wdm-news/readme.txt

 == Uninstall ==

 If you want unistall WDM News you go to plugins section and click on 'WDM News Uninstall', before this step you have completely remove plugins, you olny deactivate plugin from plugins section.

+== Upgrading ==
+If you have already install a previous version for upgrade this system you have only overwrite wdm-news file in wdm-news plugin directory.